johnsiddoway/blog/src/posts/2024-05-15-style-test/index.md

 # Tooltips

-<a href="javascript:{}" data-tooltip="Here is some additional info">Hover over me</a> to see a tooltip.
+<a href="javascript:{}" data-title="Here is some additional info">Hover over me</a> to see a tooltip.

-<a href="javascript:{}" data-tooltip="Here is some additional info.
+<a href="javascript:{}" data-title="Here is some additional info.
 What do you think of it?
 I'd say it's very nice.">Hover over me</a> to see a tooltip with a ton of text.

+# Abbreviations

+The `<abbr>` element receives basic styling to make it stand out amongst paragraph text.
+You can pair this with Tooltips to customize the popup.

+The <abbr title="Hypertext Markup Language">HTML</abbr> abbreviation element.

+The <abbr data-title="Hypertext Markup Language">HTML</abbr> abbreviation element.

 # Cards